FlavScents AInsights Entry for Acetyl Propionyl (CAS: 600-14-6)

 - Molecular Weight: 100.12 g/mol

 - Functional Groups and Structure–Odor Relevance: Acetyl propionyl is a diketone, characterized by two carbonyl groups.
-This structure contributes to its buttery and creamy odor profile, making it a valuable compound in flavor formulations.
+This structure contributes to its buttery and creamy odor profile, making it relevant in flavor applications where such notes are desired.

 Citation hooks: FlavScents; PubChem; FEMA